 |Hotel Cost (per night)||20-25k||8-10k|

-Best time to visit
+Best Time to Visit

-Kids' clubs are rare in Seychelles, but it is more of a touristy-destination where different towns and villages could be visited to soak up local culture.
-The colourful and vibrant capital city - Victoria is also a good place to learn about the History and experience Seychellois cosmopolitan culture.
+Kids' clubs are rare in Seychelles, but it is more of a touristy destination where different towns and villages could be visited to soak up the local culture.
+The colourful and vibrant capital city - Victoria is also a good place to learn about History and experience Seychellois cosmopolitan culture.
 Also, the exotic wildlife of Seychelles, especially the fascinating giant tortoises amuse children and adults alike.

 As far as gay-friendliness is concerned, Seychelles has the advantage of the law as homosexuality is no longer illegal here while the Maldives still hasn't legally accepted it.
 It will be easy to find gay-friendly accommodation and enjoying a gay honeymoon in Seychelles.
 In Maldives, even though the law doesn't allow 'being gay,' the culture is different, and this hub of tourism is accepting of all couples.
 Just that LGBT couples may feel more conscious indulging in public display of affection.
 Both are amazing options nevertheless.